dcmikki/vagrant_automation/libvirt/alpine-swarm/README.md

 # Docker Swarm Alpine images
 This Vagrant stack deploys a docker swarm with one manager and one workerusing the libvirt virtualization API.

-## Using Linux KVM (Kernel-based Virtual Machine) driver
-It's quicker to deploy minikube using the KVM driver instead to spin up and provision a centos7 machine.
-To work with KVM, minikube uses the libvirt virtualization API.

 ## Vagrantfile
 Minimal deployment in the swarm stack.